Split-Flows: Measure Transport and Information Loss Across Molecular Resolutions: PRELIMINARIES

 \subsection{Information Loss in Coarse-Grained Representations}

-A quantitative measure of information loss in coarse-grained representations can be derived from the concept of mapping entropy $S_\mathrm{map}$ and its configuration-dependent counterpart $S_{\mathrm{map} \mid R}$.
+A quantitative measure of information loss in coarse-grained representations can be derived from the concept of mapping entropy $S_\mathrm{map}$ and its configuration-dependent (\textit{local}) counterpart $S(\mR)$.

 To introduce the mapping entropy, we first define the \textit{fiber} associated with a coarse-grained representative.
-The fiber is the pre-image of $\mR$ under the mapping $M$, i.e., the set of all fine-grained states that map to $\mR$:
+The fiber is the pre-image of $\mR$ under the mapping $M$, i.e., it is the \textit{lost subensemble} \cite{Kidder2024} of all fine-grained states that map to $\mR$:

 Bayes' theorem gives the \textit{fiber distribution}---the conditional probability of a fine-grained configuration given its coarse-grained representative:

 We will denote the expectation of some $d$-dimensional observable $O: \mathbb{R}^n \rightarrow \mathbb{R}^d$ on the fine-grained configuration space as the \textit{fiber average}: